Congo rebels quit Goma, saying it's "for peace"

 The Congolese president has said he is willing to listen to the rebels' grievances, but there is considerable mistrust between the two sides and Kabila faces pressure from within his own army to pursue a military solution rather than talks.

-Asked about prospects for talks, Congo government spokesman Lambert Mende said, "It's the president who has the intuitive and only him, it's for him to decide how things proceed."
+Asked about prospects for talks, Congo government spokesman Lambert Mende said: "It's the president who has the initiative and only him, it's for him to decide how things proceed".

 Some Goma residents jeered as the trucks carrying departing rebels lurched through the dusty streets, but no major incidents or disturbances were reported.